-Various types of active markers, such as visible-light LEDs or IR LEDs, have been explored in the literature, each one offering distinct advantages, depending on the specific application at hand.
-One of the foundational studies in this field, is~\cite{censi2013low}.
-It laid the groundwork for further research, by showing that event cameras lend themselves to high-speed transmission via modulated LED signals and by introducing a general framework for transforming raw event data into meaningful decoded messages.
-More specifically, in~\cite{censi2013low} the authors proposed a low-latency method to process event data and track IR LEDs blinking at different frequencies.
+Various typologies of active markers, such as visible-light LEDs or IR LEDs, have been explored in the literature, each offering unique advantages depending on the specific application at hand.
+One of the foundational studies in this are is~\cite{censi2013low}.
+It laid the groundwork for further research, by showing that event cameras lend themselves to high-speed transmission via modulated LED signals, and by introducing a general framework for transforming raw event data into meaningful decoded messages.
+More specifically, in~\cite{censi2013low}, the authors proposed a low-latency algorithm to process event data and track IR LEDs blinking at different frequencies.
 They used evidence maps and a global particle filter, delivering superior performance compared to traditional cameras.

-Building upon this work, in~\cite{vonarnim2024dynamic} the authors designed an algorithm that employs a density-based clustering method to identify beacon signals from near-infrared LEDs.
+Building upon~\cite{censi2013low}, the authors in~\cite{vonarnim2024dynamic} developed a density-based clustering method to identify beacon signals from near-IR~LEDs.
 Event data is used to compute a sparse optical flow via spiking neural units, which estimate motion direction and speed.
 These estimates are then fed into a Kalman filter to track the beacon's position over time.
-During decoding, a start code is searched for, followed by message extraction and parity bit checking for error detection.
-These steps guarantee robustness, as shown by the simulation results of the authors.
+During decoding, a start code is searched for, followed by message extraction and parity-bit checking for error detection.